דלג לתוכן הראשי

 6. Don't Smoke

-Smoking directly damages bone-building cells, impairs blood flow to the skeleton, and in women, also lowers estrogen levels and brings on earlier menopause.
+Smoking directly damages bone-building cells, interferes with blood flow to the skeleton, and in women, also lowers estrogen levels and brings on earlier menopause.
 Smokers lose bone faster and are at higher risk for fractures.
-Quitting smoking benefits bone at any age, and it's one of the most significant decisions you can make for overall health.
+Quitting smoking benefits bone at any age, and it is one of the most significant decisions you can make for overall health.

 7. Limit Alcohol and Carbonated Drinks